 C.The laboratory must have sufficient facilities to wash and sterilize glassware, labware, and other containers used in the analysis.

 D.All precision equipment and instruments (e.g., pipettors, pH meters, conductivity meters) must be calibrated and checked for accuracy at regular intervals as required by the method and the laboratory’s quality assurance policies.
 Documentation of calibration and accuracy checks must be maintained.
 Records of service by a qualified instrument service organization must be maintained.

 E.Analytical balance range and sensitivity must be appropriate for the application for which it is used.
 Balances must be kept clean and free of corrosion and spillage and must be checked daily with weights meeting ASTM Type I, Class 1 or 2 specifications with values that bracket the laboratory’s weighing needs.
 Records must be maintained that include acceptance criteria for the checks.
 ASTM weights must be recalibrated every five (5) years or immediately if nicked or corroded.
 Non-reference weights may be used but must be calibrated every six (6) months against ASTM type 1, 2 or 3 weights.

 F.All balances must be calibrated annually by a professional balance service.
 Certificates of calibration must be maintained at the laboratory.

-K.Reagent water for chemical analyses and for general use must be distilled or deionized and have a resistivity value greater than 0.5 megaohms/cm or a conductivity value of less than 2 microhmos/cm at 25C.
+L.Reagent water for chemical analyses and for general use must be distilled or deionized and have a resistivity value greater than 0.5 megaohms/cm at twenty-five degrees Celsius (25° C).
 Quality checks must be made according to specified analytical method requirements, but at least monthly, with a conductivity meter.
 All such quality checks must be recorded.

 Pb, Cd, Cr, Cu, Ni, Zn